 - Frost with Vanilla Butter Cream Frosting

 In my house, we can devour this cake without any frosting at all and we have on many occasions!
 But the frosting really is the icing on this cake!
 You can frost it with your favorite such as chocolate buttercream or swiss meringue buttercream, but my go-to is this classic whipped vanilla buttercream.
 It’s so sweet, light, fluffy, and delicious and really takes this cake to the next level!

-- Mix until combined, while gradually adding in the rest of the powdered sugar until frosting is whipped and creamy.
+- Mix until combined while gradually adding in the rest of the powdered sugar until the frosting is whipped and creamy.
 Add in more heavy whipping cream if you desire a thicker frosting.

 Classic Vanilla Cake Recipe FAQS & Substitutions

 Can I use this recipe to make vanilla cupcakes?
 Absolutely!
 This recipe will make about 24 cupcakes.

 Can I use sour cream or buttermilk instead of vanilla bean yogurt?
 Yes, but the vanilla bean yogurt really adds great flavor and texture.